All three tentaculate

 gardeni L. Agassiz, 1860 (said to be junior synonym of M. leidyi by Seravin (1994),

-which it cannot be, because it has seniority by date)leidyi A. Agassiz, 1865
+which it should not be, because it has seniority by date)leidyi A. Agassiz, 1865

 Family Leucotheidae Krumbach, 1925 ( = Leucothoeae Lesson 1843; = Eucharidae Chun, 1880)